-- (h) The name and address of each person in the state of Washington to whom an expenditure was made by the out-of-state committee with respect to a candidate or political committee in the aggregate amount of more than fifty dollars, the amount, date, and purpose of the expenditure, and the total sum of the expenditures; and - (i) Any other information as the commission may prescribe by rule in keeping with the policies and purposes of this chapter. - (2) Each statement shall be filed no later than the tenth day of the month following any month in which a contribution or other expenditure reportable under subsection (1) of this section is made.
-An out-of-state committee incurring an obligation to file additional statements in a calendar year may satisfy the obligation by timely filing reports that supplement previously filed information)) or incidental committee organized outside the state of Washington is subject to the same requirements under this chapter as a political committee or incidental committee organized in the state of Washington. - NEW SECTION.
+- (h) The name and address of each person in the state of Washington to whom an expenditure was made by the out-of-state committee with respect to a candidate or political committee in the aggregate amount of more than fifty dollars, the amount, date, and purpose of the expenditure, and the total sum of the expenditures; and - 11 (i) Any other information as the commission may prescribe by rule 12 in keeping with the policies and purposes of this chapter. - (2) Each statement shall be filed no later than the tenth day of 13 the month following any month in which a contribution or other 14 15 expenditure reportable under subsection (1) of this section is made.
+16 An out-of-state committee incurring an obligation to file additional 17 statements in a calendar year may satisfy the obligation by timely filing reports that supplement previously filed information)) 18 incidental committee organized outside the state of Washington is 19 subject to the same requirements under this chapter as a political 20 committee or incidental committee organized in the state of 21 22 Washington. - NEW SECTION.
 Sec.
-8. If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.
+8. This act may be known and cited as the dark money elimination act. - NEW SECTION.
+Sec.
+9. If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.